Back to Delaware

 Terms To Know

-A company that buys electricity on the open market to sell it to residential or small business customers.
+A company that buys electricity on the open market to sell it directly to customers instead of using the local utility's standard rate.

 Limits and Unknowns